Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

        host = "cray-ims-ad5163d2-398d-4e93-94f0-2f439f114fe7-service.ims.svc.cluster.local"
        port = 22
        [ssh_containers.connection_info.customer_access]
-       host = "ad5163d2-398d-4e93-94f0-2f439f114fe7.ims.shasta.cray.com"
+       host = "ad5163d2-398d-4e93-94f0-2f439f114fe7.ims.cmn.shasta.cray.com"
        port = 22
        ```

     2. Create variables for the IMS job ID, Kubernetes job ID, and the SSH connection values in the returned data.

        Before setting the SSH values, determine the appropriate method to SSH into the customization pod:

        - `[ssh_containers.connection_info.customer_access]` values \(**preferred**\): The `customer_access` address is a dynamic hostname that is made available for use by the customer to access the IMS Job from outside the Kubernetes cluster.
        - `[ssh_containers.connection_info."cluster.local"]` values: The `cluster.local` address is used when trying to access an IMS Job from a pod that is running within the HPE Cray EX Kubernetes cluster.
 For example, this is the address that CFS uses to talk to the IMS Job during a pre-boot customization session.

        The external IP address should only be used if the dynamic `customer_access` hostname does not resolve properly.
 In the following example, the admin could then SSH to the 10.103.2.160 IP address.

        ```bash
-           ncn# kubectl get services -n ims | grep IMS_JOB_ID NAME                                                    TYPE           CLUSTER-IP      EXTERNAL-IP    PORT(S)        AGE
+       ncn# kubectl get services -n ims | grep IMS_JOB_ID
+       ```

+       Example output:

+       ```
+       NAME                                                    TYPE           CLUSTER-IP      EXTERNAL-IP    PORT(S)        AGE
        cray-ims-06c3dd57-f347-4229-85b3-1d024a947b3f-service   LoadBalancer   10.29.129.204   10.103.2.160   22:31627/TCP   21h
        ```

        To create the variables:

        ```bash
        ncn# export IMS_JOB_ID=ad5163d2-398d-4e93-94f0-2f439f114fe7
        ncn# export IMS_KUBERNETES_JOB=cray-ims-ad5163d2-398d-4e93-94f0-2f439f114fe7-customize
-       ncn# export IMS_SSH_HOST=ad5163d2-398d-4e93-94f0-2f439f114fe7.ims.shasta.cray.com
+       ncn# export IMS_SSH_HOST=ad5163d2-398d-4e93-94f0-2f439f114fe7.ims.cmn.shasta.cray.com
        ncn# export IMS_SSH_PORT=22
        ```